SchriderLab/Timesweeper/README.md

 ## Training and testing neural networks.
 So far I am experimenting with fairly simple convolutional neural networks (and even simpler fully connected neural networks for our single-time data which is unidimensional for the SFS and haplotype frequency data).
 There is probably a great deal of room for experimening with different/better neural network architectures to improve our performance.
 To train the neural networks and test them on an independent test set, run the 03_trainCNNs.py scripts which currently use Longleaf's CPU nodes because our data size and neural network architectures are small enough that there is no need for GPUs, but this may change.

+## Misc
+This repo assumes that your environment's PYTHONPATH variable points to a directory that includes runCmdAsJob.py (which you will have to modify if you are using an HPC scheduler other than SLURM or are running things locally).
+So, after cloning the repo you may want to add its base directory to your PYTHONPATH